 On December 12, the completed final federal §2(a)(ii) designation EIS is filed with the Environmental Protection Agency.
 On December 17, the publication of the final EIS is noticed in the Federal Register.
 The final EIS found that 1,246 miles of the state-proposed 4,006 miles were eligible for the federal system and included them in the preferred alternative.
-The state's wild & scenic Smith River included every minor tributary - essentially the entire watershed; the federal preferred alternative winnowed the eligible river segments to named tributaries important for anadromous fisheries.
+The state's wild & scenic Smith River included every minor tributary - essentially the entire watershed; the federal preferred alternative winnowed the eligible river segments to named Smith River tributaries important for anadromous fisheries.
 Nearly all the excluded river/stream miles were, therefore, on the Smith River system.
-The rest was a fraction of a mile on the Klamath River: a 3,300 ft. segment below where the state wild and scenic river designation begins (300 ft. downstream of Iron Gate Dam) and 3600 ft. downstream of Iron Gate where the Federal §2(a)(ii) reach begins.
+The rest was a fraction of a mile on the Klamath River: a 3,300 ft. segment below where the state wild and scenic river designation begins (300 ft. downstream of Iron Gate Dam).
 This lack of full §2(a)(ii) designation for the state-designated Klamath River was done at the request of the Federal Energy Regulatory Commission.